threerings/narya/src/as/com/threerings/README.txt

 - 'protected' doesn't mean the same thing in ActionScript: it means that ONLY subclasses can access a field/method, other classes in the same package cannot access it.

+Java            Class Package Subclass World private       Y     N       N        N
+  <default>     Y     Y       N        N
+  protected     Y     Y       Y        N public        Y     Y       Y        Y

+Actionscript
+  private       Y     N       N        N protected     Y     Y       N        N internal      Y     Y       Y        N  (but not a subclass in a diff pkg!) public        Y     Y       Y        Y

+  SO: if you want a method to be accessable to a subclass in a different package, it must be public!